 Extra is an opportunity for your child to apply for another course without waiting for Clearing.
-In the last five years, over 40,000 people have secured a place at university or college using Extra.

 It doesn't cost anything, but they must be eligible to use Extra:

-- > All five choices must have been used. - > They must either have no offers, or have declined any offers they received.
+- All five choices must have been used. - They must either have no offers, or have declined any offers they received.

-Extra opens on 25 February 2020 and ends on 5 July 2020.
+Extra opens on 28 February 2024 and ends on 4 July 2024.